Fosston, Minnesota: Cordwood Pete

 Cordwood Pete, was said to be the younger brother of famed lumberjack Paul Bunyan.
 While Paul Bunyan was a giant, Pete was a mere 4 feet 9 inches in height.
 According to the tale, Pete's growth was stunted by the fact that he could never get enough flapjacks at the breakfast table because brother Paul ate everything in sight.

 According to legend, Paul Bunyan left his home in Bangor, Maine, to make his way in the world, and ended up in the north woods of Minnesota where he excelled as a lumberjack.
 Pete, tired of being mocked by lumberjacks in Maine over his size, followed Paul to Minnesota, and despite his diminutive stature, found work as a lumberjack near Fosston, Minnesota, taking the name Peter Delang.

 Local lumberjacks nicknamed him "Cordwood Pete" because his size suggested he was more suited to cutting cordwood than felling huge trees.
 Pete spent much time in the local saloons, and his fellow lumberjacks soon learned he was hot tempered and full of spunk, especially after imbibing.
 They came to admire his feisty spirit, and no one dared fight the little man.

-Legend has it that he "borrowed" his bother's double-bladed ax one day.
-He swung the ax, and the weight of the huge thing kept the ax spinning round and round as if in perpetual motion.
+Legend has it that he "borrowed" his brother's double-bladed ax one day.
+When he swung it, the weight of the huge ax kept it spinning round and round as if in perpetual motion.
 When the ax finally stopped spinning, 100 acres of timber had been felled.
 The railroad hired Pete the next day to clear a path for their tracks, and before the day was over, he had clear-cut fifty square miles of timber.
 Pete had to give his brother's ax back to him the next day, and he never again achieved such a lumberjacking feat.

 After that Pete stuck to cutting cordwood, which he hauled to market with the help of his little donkey named Tamarack.
 He died at the age of 84.

 Authors Richard Dorson and Marshall Fitwick cite Paul Bunyan as an example of "fakelore", or a modern story passed off as an older folktale.
 Cordwood Pete may also qualify as a more modern example of fakelore.

-High School Sports
+High School sports

 Fosston's boys basketball team won the first-ever state basketball championship in 1913.
 In 2002, the girls basketball team set the state consecutive win record, winning 78 games between 1999 and 2002.